iotaledger/iota-wiki/content/tutorials/single-page-tutorials/proof-inclusion-of-a-block.md

 ```

 #### 2. Main function

-The `main()` function will be called when running the `create-notarization.js` file and consists of the following steps.
+The `main()` function will be called when running the `create-notarization.js` file and consists of the following steps:

 Declare the function and setup a node client for the interaction with the network.

 ```javascript
 async function main() {
   // Setup client and define block content